akanass/rx-file-upload/README.md

     size: [File.size], // size property of the current file to upload
     lastModified: [File.lastModified], // lastModified property of the current file to upload
-    type: [File.type], // type property of the current file to upload sha256Checksum?: [checksum] // generated only if config.addChecksum === true },
+    type: [File.type], // type property of the current file to upload
+    rxFileUploadId: [string], // unique identifier used to identify a file in a transaction.
+This value is the same as in the `X-RxFileUpload-ID` header. sha256Checksum?: [checksum] // generated only if config.addChecksum === true },
-  file: [File], // the file object to upload which is the binary data chunkData?: { // generated only if config.useChunks === true
+  file: [File], // the file object to upload which is the binary data.
+For a file upload, it's the file itself and for chunks upload, it's the chunk part split as the sequence described below. chunkData?: { // generated only if config.useChunks === true
     sequence: [number], // the current chunk number
     totalChunks: [number], // the total number of chunks